-With the entry into force of the reform of the Penal Code in December 2010, the Board of Directors issued a Crime Prevention Protocol in Spain that is available to all employees on the company Intranet.
-The protocol includes a series of prohibited conducts, including crimes that may affect financial reporting at Ferrovial, such as fraud, corruption, bribery, falsification of financial statements and falsification in calculation of tax, and a list of rules that prevent the commission of crimes, such rules including the regulatory framework of the ICFR.
+With the entry into force of the reform of the Penal Code in December 2010, the Board of Directors adopted a Crime Prevention Protocol in Spain that is available to all employees on the Company's intranet.
+The protocol includes a series of prohibited conducts, including crimes that may affect financial reporting at Ferrovial, such as fraud, corruption, bribery, falsification of financial statements and falsification of calculation in tax returns; and a list of rules that prevent crimes being committed, including the regulatory framework of the ICFRS.